Gun’s “Gallus”: The Unfiltered Story of a Scottish Hard Rock Classic

 Track Analysis

-Below is a detailed table of the album’s tracks, including their lengths and writing credits:
+Here’s a table of the album’s tracks, with writing credits and single status:

 Track Name | Length | Writing Credit |